PradipH31/SpeedyDineMonolith/README.md

    docker run --detach --link mysql:mysql --publish 8080:8080 pradiph31/speedy-dine-monolith
 These commands will build the application, create and run the MySQL container, and finally run the Spring Flux App container.

-## Running the program by pulling the images from DockerHub:
+## Running the program by pulling the images from DockerHub

    Check the images in DockerHub: